 Your ligaments are tough, elastic-like bands that connect bone to bone and hold your joints in place.
 A sprain is an injury to a ligament caused by tearing of the fibers of the ligament.
 The ligament can have a partial tear, or it can be completely torn apart.

 Ankle sprains are the most common type of sprain.
 Wrist, knee and thumb sprains are also common.
 Sprained ligaments often swell rapidly and are painful.
 Generally, the greater the pain and swelling, the more severe the injury is.
-For most minor sprains, you probably can treat the injury yourself.
+For most minor sprains, you probably can start initial injury treatment yourself.

 - Ice the area.
 Use a cold pack, a slush bath or a compression sleeve filled with cold water to help limit swelling after an injury.
 Try to ice the area as soon as possible after the injury and continue to ice it for 15 to 20 minutes, four to eight times a day, for the first 48 hours or until swelling improves.
 If you use ice, be careful not to use it too long, as this could cause tissue damage.